SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    -> println("unusualMenagerie has \(countElements(unusualMenagerie)) characters")
    <- unusualMenagerie has 40 characters

-Swift's use of extended grapheme clusters for ``Character`` values means that string concatenation and modification does not always affect a string's character count in the way you might expect.
+Note that Swift's use of extended grapheme clusters for ``Character`` values means that string concatenation and modification may not always affect a string's character count.

 For example, if you initialize a new string with the four-character word ``cafe``, and then append a ``COMBINING ACUTE ACCENT`` (``U+0301``) to the end of the string,